kilZHlik/artifactory-cleaner/README.md

 # Manual of Artifactory-cleaner v.0.2

-<sup>With regret, I notice that the Docker hub does not correctly display the markdown, therefore it is better to read this instructions on the [Github](https://github.com/kilZHlik/artifactory-cleaner).<sup>

 Artifactory-cleaner is a software for automatically cleaning Jfrog Artifactory from irrelevant artifacts.
 Artifactory-cleaner interprets working with the API of any Jfrog Artifactory repositories as an interaction with a model of hierarchical file system.
 This model of interaction with the API and the implementation of flexible search parameters make Artifactory-cleaner a universal tool for cleaning irrelevant artifacts of any type.
 Artifactory-cleaner uses the dohq-artifactory Python library to interact with Jfrog Artifactory: https://github.com/devopshq/artifactory .

 Keep in mind that Artifactory-cleaner is the result of the author’s free creative enthusiasm, and not some official Jfrog Artifactory tool.
 All possible responsibility for the consequences of any damage from the use of this software lies only with its users.
 You are free to use or not use this software.
 Your freedom is your responsibility! :)